luhe-li/modelPlayground/README.md

-# Model Testing Suite
+# Model Playground
-A generalized and effective framework for model fitting and model comparison.
-This structure can be particularly useful when you are experimenting multiple models.
+A flexible and effective framework for model fitting and model comparison.
+This structure can be handy when you are experimenting with multiple models.

 ## Introduction
 This project provides examples of how to perform model recovery.
 To see an example, run `model_recovery.m`.